Research Topics

 A simple voice command system can be made by composing speech recognition and synthesis technologies.
 However, a human-like dialogue system should include much more problem-solving modules to achieve a natural conversation, such as context understanding, recognizing user characteristics, finding conversation goals, devising strategies, detecting errors or mis-understanding, etc.

+While traditional research has focused on individual modules, recent advancements in neural networks allow end-to-end approaches that learn these processes collectively.
+The recent large language models (LLMs) have especially improved their accuracy significantly.
 Multimodal dialogue systems are also effective for engaging, context-sensitive interactions.
-A camera input can provide assessment of overall situations, and verbal or non-verbal responses with gestures and emotions makes the dialogue more intuitive.
+A camera input can provide assessment of overall situations, and verbal or non-verbal responses with gestures and emotions make the dialogue more intuitive.

 Building on our extensive experience in practical machine dialogue systems, we collaborate with companies and research projects to conduct comprehensive research on spoken dialogue systems.
+We are developing next-generation dialogue systems centered on the multimodal dialogue platform Remdis, leveraging LLMs.

 • In-car voice information guidance systems based on LLMs (in collaboration with an automotive company)